digiblurDIY/Website/docs/devices/esp-flashable-devices.md

 # Flashable Smart Devices

 These are devices that are Espressif chip based and do NOT require a chip swap.
 If one of the below devices needs to be removed due to a hardware change please contact us.
+**Last Update: 9/5/2022**

 ### Bulbs